Input is a single-line text field. It's one of the basic components for all kinds of forms, search fields, etc.

 - When adding an addon after the text (trailing addon), you have various options such as a clickable icon, a counter, a badge, a spinner, an icon button, or a link.
 The clickable icon should have the

 --icon-secondary-neutralcolor.
-When hovering over it, the color should change to
+When hovering over it, the color changes to the darker one with CSS filter, and the cursor changes to

 |Input size||Icon size||Addon's indents||Addon's minimum width|

 When two addons are stacked together, their indents will be divided in half.
 This ensures that there is a sufficient clickable zone (touch target) around each addon.

 read-only state for component that cannot be interacted with, except for copy its value.
 Also use it for links which might be copied.

 disabled state if you need to show affect of one component to another.